amr12345a/Inscrape/README.md

 - Scrape detailed data from Instagram accounts
 - Scrape detailed data from Facebook accounts
-- Save the scraped data in a structured format (e.g., CSV, JSON)
+- Save the scraped data in a structured format (txt file)
 - Highly customizable scraping parameters
 - Easy to use and extend